Academy for Nursing and Health Occupations

 1. To remain current with issues that impact healthcare education and practice utilizing the following:

-1. Regulators and regulation - Commission for Independent Education, Council on Occupational Education, Florida Board of Nursing, US Department of Education, ACEN
+1. Regulators and regulation - Commission for Independent Education, Council on Occupational Education, Florida Board of Nursing, US Department of Education, ACEN, NC SARA

 Financial Impact: $10,000.00/year Travel